 8th House Publishing, Montreal, 2013

-"Seven Syrians: War Accounts from Syrian Refugees," is an attempt to present some of those stories to readers who are interested in the Syrian War, but may not have access to first-hand accounts.
+"Seven Syrians: War Accounts from Syrian Refugees," is an attempt to present those stories to readers who are interested in the Syrian War, but may not have access to first-hand accounts.
 Each narrative is written in the first person and is displayed with portraits of the storytellers along with photographs of their new environments in Turkey.
-As the war continues, this is an effort to document the civilian voices that often go unheard.
+As the war continues, the book offers a snapshot of civilian voices that often go unheard.
 Purchase the book on amazon.com.

-Since 2010, he has worked as a foreign correspondent and is currently based in Istanbul.
-Diego is a member of the International Federation of Journalists, the US National Writers Union and has Hostile Environments and Emergency First Aid certification.
+Since 2010, he has worked as a freelance foreign correspondent and is currently based in Istanbul, Turkey.
+Diego is a member of the International Federation of Journalists, the US National Writers Union and has Hostile Environments & Emergency First Aid certification.